Skip to main content

 • “Your decisions can affect the overall story, partner's fate, dialogue, and special events between chapters, enhancing the game's replayability.”

 • “Bought it on sale, and I think it's worth it at that price.
 It has some replay value, as you get different paths depending on your way of playing, but I got the best ending on my first try and it took me roughly 14 hours.
-The original price might be a tad high for the amount of time you get, however, what you get is good quality.”
+The original price might be a tad high for the amount of time you get on it; however, what you get is good quality.”

 • “The ending changes based on who is alive and dead, and some other factors change, giving the game some replay value.”

-• “This is where replayability comes in, as your decisions can affect the overall story, partner’s fate, dialogue, and special events between chapters.”
+• “This is where replayability comes in, as your decisions can affect the overall story, your partner’s fate, dialogue, and special events between chapters.”

 • humor